ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ## Creating a Robot Character and Ground

-Open the "Templates" tab and create a new template.
-Call it "Robot", set its sprite to `Robot_Idle`, and save it.
+Open the "Assets" tab and click on the "New Asset" button.
+From the menu, selecte "Template".
+Call the template "Robot", set its sprite to `PlatformChar_Idle`, and save it.

 ![Editing a template](./../images/tutorials/tutPlatformer_09.png)

 ::: tip
-Template are used to create specific identical copies.
+Templates are used to create specific identical copies.
 We fill our levels (a.k.a. rooms) with copies, and they are the things that interact with each other on the screen, but each copy was created from a certain template.
 :::

-Create additional templates in the same way:
+Create additional templates in the same way (all the rock textures):

-* `Rocks`;
+* `PlatformPack_Tile16`, named `Rocks`
-* `Rocks_Top`;
+* `PlatformPack_Tile13`, named `Rocks_Platform`
-* `Rocks_Platform`.
+* `PlatformPack_Tile31`, named `Rocks_Top`

 ### Adding a Room

-Click on the "Rooms" tab at the top and create a new room.
-In the "Properties" panel with a cog icon, set its name to "Level_01" and view's size to 1024x576.
+Click on "New Asset" again and select "Room" in the menu.
+Set its name to "Level_01" and in the "Room properties" panel with a cog icon set the view's size to 1024x576.

 ![Editing a room](./../images/tutorials/tutPlatformer_10.png)